-The Remuneration Committee consists of three independent non-executive Directors, namely Mr. Fei John Xiang, Mr. Song Ruilin and Mr. David Zheng Wang.
-Mr. Fei John Xiang is the chairman of the Remuneration Committee.
+As at the date of this annual report, the Remuneration Committee consists of two independent non-executive Directors, namely Mr. Song Ruilin and Mr. David Zheng Wang.
+Mr. David Zheng Wang is the chairman of the Remuneration Committee.

 The terms of reference of the Remuneration Committee are of no less exacting terms than those set out in the CG Code.
 The primary functions of the Remuneration Committee include reviewing and making recommendations to the Board on the remuneration of individual executive Directors, non-executive Directors and senior management, the remuneration policy and structure for all Directors and senior management, establishing transparent procedures for developing such remuneration policy and structure to ensure that no Director or any of his associates is involved in deciding his own remuneration, and reviewing and/or approving matters relating to share schemes under Chapter 17 of the Listing Rules.